 Finding the funds to pay the arrearages is an unlikely solution for most homeowners, as financial problems are typically at the heart of the issue.
 Most homeowners first reaction is to contact their lender and submit a package for a loan modification.
 New foreclosure laws in California prevent the lender from legally progressing the foreclosure process during a loan modification, but that doesn’t mean they always follow the rules.
 If your lender progressed the foreclosure process while you were in review for a loan modification, you may be able to file a lawsuit for the violation.

 In some cases, the lender may not have violated the law, leaving you as the homeowner with less options.
 Filing bankruptcy to stop foreclosure after receiving an NOD is a good option for many Californians.
-While the idea of filing Chapter 7 or Chapter 13 Bankruptcy is a scary proposition for many people, taking that step actually benefits thousands of homeowners every year.
+While the idea of filing Chapter 7 or Chapter 13 Bankruptcy is a scary proposition for many people, taking that step actually have benefited thousands of homeowners every year.
+You can speak to one of our chapter 7 and chapter 13 attorneys to see what your best options are.

 How Long Do You Have to Take Action?